Your area Not set — showing everywhere

 Longer-form draft.

-At the May 26, 2026, Planning Board meeting, officials approved both the conditional use permit and the site plan for the Kearsarge Claremont Solar LLC project at the intersection of River Road and Calvert Hill Road.
+At the May 26 Planning Board meeting, Claremont officials moved forward with a significant land-use shift by approving the Kearsarge Claremont Solar LLC project.
+The project involves a 0.814 MW solar array on a 12.39-acre industrial parcel at the intersection of River Road and Calvert Hill.

 ← Back to full meeting report